 These are the doll lashes:

 Now you have chosen the lashes for you, it is equally important to get the glue right, as I think the glue is often key to whether your lashes apply correctly or not.
 I would never use the glue that comes with your lashes, they are often cheap and not great quality.
 Instead I would recommend investing in the duo glue (either white or black), its about £5 but lasts me for about 6 months and I wear lashes most days.
 It is the best quality and sticks so well, I have to really tug to get them off at the end of the day which is a good sign.
+If you take one tip from the lashes 101 post, make it to buy the duo glue!
 After applying them, I also keep the doll beauty glue in my handbag, in case part of my eyelash starts coming off during the day and I have to reapply it.
 Its like a paintbrush style applicator so perfect for quick reapplication but the glue itself isn’t as strong as the duo so I wouldn’t use it all of them time (just touchups).